Upper endoscopy

 Having an upper endoscopy

-You have an upper endoscopy in a hospital outpatient department or on a ward.
-You can usually go home on the same day.
+You usually have an upper endoscopy as an outpatient, so you can go home the same day.
 Your doctor or nurse will ask you not to eat or drink anything for several hours before the test.
 They will also give you instructions about any medicines you are taking.

-An endoscopy takes about 10 minutes, but you may be in the department for a few hours.
+An endoscopy takes about 10 minutes, but you may be in the hospital for a few hours.

 During the test